rahmanda/tailwindscss/README.md

 For starting out, you can run `npx tailwindscss init` to get full configuration.

+Note: You need to configure how your bundler can refer to tailwindscss node_modules yourself.

 ## Documentation

 Head to [the original website](https://tailwindcss.com) for more guideline about utilities.
 Of course, some sections like installation are not applicable for this library.